OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 ## Introduction

-This cheat sheet lists the things one can use when developing secure Node.js applications.
-Each item has a brief explanation and solution that is specific to Node.js environment.
+This cheat sheet lists actions developers can take to develop secure Node.js applications.
+Each item has a brief explanation and solution that is specific to the Node.js environment.

 ## Context

 Node.js applications are increasing in number and they are no different from other frameworks and programming languages.
-Node.js applications are also prone to all kinds of web application vulnerabilities.
+Node.js applications are prone to all kinds of web application vulnerabilities.

 ## Objective